esorjs/esorjs/README.md

 ### ⚛️ Basic Usage

-Here is an example of a counter using the new API:
+Below is an example of a counter using the new API:

 ```javascript
 import { component, html, signal } from "esor";